Boxing in Liverpool: Paul Smith Jr

-Paul Smith (boxer) (33-3-0), from Kirkdale, was BBBofC British super middleweight champion, a title held on at least two separate occasions.
+Paul Smith (33-3-0) from Kirkdale was BBBofC British super middleweight champion, a title he held on at least two separate occasions.
 He is one of the four famous Smith brothers.
 He fought James DeGale, George Groves, and Tony Dodson.

 Stephen Smith

 Stephen Smith (18-1-0), from Kirkdale, was BBBofC British super featherweight champion and the former BBBofC British and Commonwealth featherweight champion.
 He is one of the four famous Smith brothers.
 He fought Gary Buckland, Lee Selby, and John Simpson.

 Callum Smith

-Callum Smith (28-1-0), from Kirkdale is the most decorated of the four smith brothers.
+Callum Smith (28-1-0), from Kirkdale is the most decorated of the four Smith brothers.
 He was BBBofC British Super Middleweight champion and the former unified super middleweight champion of the world.
-He beat George Groves to win the Muhammad Ali trophy in the World Boxing Super Series final and his only loss comes by Canelo Álvarez where he suffered a bicep injury.
+He beat George Groves to win the Muhammad Ali trophy in the World Boxing Super Series final and his only loss was to Canelo Álvarez where he suffered a bicep injury.
 Callum now competes at light heavyweight.